VDeshh/Netflix-Clone/README.md

 # <img src="./logo.png" alt="Vishal's Netflix Clone">

+## About This Project

-This is a Netflix clone web APP built using React and Firebase.
+This project is a Netflix clone web application built using React and Firebase.
 The data is fetched from TMDB API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts